 Questions answered in this article:

 Geocodio's free allowance is 2,500 per day, which works out to roughly 75,000 per month if used daily during a 30-day month.
+We have the same free tier and pricing for USPS data matching, forward geocoding, reverse geocoding, and rooftop geocoding.
 See Geocodio's pricing here.

-Most of SmartyStreets' results are at the ZIP+4 level, which is roughly equivalent to the block or neighborhood level.
+SmartyStreets' US forward geocoding plus USPS results are at the ZIP+4 level, which is roughly equivalent to the block or neighborhood level.
+SmartyStreets also offers a separate rooftop geocoding product.

 Geocodio's geocoding accuracy is mostly at the individual address level.
 Given a random sample, 70% of results will be the exact rooftop, 20% of the results will be in front of the house on the street, and 10% will be lower accuracy types such as a nearby address, neighborhood, or city-level.
 All results are returned with an accuracy score and type so you can easily filter out lower-accuracy results.

 Geocodio's pricing is pay-as-you-go.
 The first 2,500 lookups per day are free, and then $0.50/1,000 after that.
 You can estimate your costs here.
-Unlimited geocoding is $750 per month.
+Unlimited geocoding is $1,000 per month and is available month-to-month.
 See Geocodio's pricing here.

 Yes, SmartyStreets has an API.
 You can see the documentation here.